rjlee/actual-auto-reconcile/README.md

 ### Compose Defaults

 - The provided `docker-compose.yml` uses `api-${ACTUAL_API_MAJOR}` by default; set `ACTUAL_API_MAJOR` in your `.env` (e.g. `25`).
-- Alternatively, use `:api-stable` to always follow the newest supported API major automatically.
+- Alternatively, use `:latest` to always follow the newest supported API major automatically.